-While the school strives for inclusion in the Secondary School as well as in the Primary School, learning outcomes in the Secondary School cannot be modified.
+While the school strives for inclusion in the Secondary School, learning outcomes in the Secondary School cannot be modified.
 The school can offer a variety of individual assessment arrangements based on the individual needs of the students if and when these are corroborated with suitable evidence.
-In year 5 of the Middle Years Programme, the Career-related Programme and in the Diploma Programme requests will have to be authorised by the IB prior to implementation in the school.
-In addition, for the Career-related Programme requests will also need to be authorized by Pearson.
+In year 5 of the Middle Years Programme, the Career-related Programme and in the Diploma Programme requests for inclusive assessment arrangements are officially and externally authorised by the

+IB prior to implementation in the school.
+In addition, for the Career-related Programme requests will also need to be authorised by Pearson.

-The Student Support Team strives to meet the needs of all students with a wide range of special educational needs; however, there are limitations to the support the school is able to provide.
+The AICS Student Support Team, as well as the Student Support Center, strives to meet the needs of students with a wide range of additional support requirements; however, there are limitations to the support the school is able to provide.
 Please contact the admissions team for further information: applications@aics.espritscholen.nl